sb-image

 Influential Players and Watching Habits

 Zeynep Sönmez’s relationship with tennis was shaped during childhood by following the world’s leading tennis figures.
 During this period, she grew up watching Maria Sharapova and Serena Williams.
 In later stages of her career, she developed a habit of observing Victoria Azarenka and Li Na.
 Among male players, she closely followed Novak Djokovic, Roger Federer, and Rafael Nadal.
-This practice of observation demonstrates that Sönmez’s connection to tennis culture extends beyond merely playing the sport; she actively engages with its historical and technical dimensions.
-Her shifting focus toward different players over time reflects the evolution and development of her understanding of tennis.
+This viewing practice demonstrates that Sönmez’s connection to tennis culture extends beyond playing the game; she actively follows its historical and technical dimensions.
+Her shifting focus to different players across eras reflects the evolution and development of her understanding of tennis.

 Pressure and Mental Resilience Approach

 Zeynep Sönmez views pressure in the professional tennis environment as an inevitable element.
-She does not regard pressure solely as a challenging factor but as a component that enables sustainable performance.
-In line with this perspective, she has made mental preparation a foundational pillar of her career.
+She does not perceive pressure solely as a challenging factor but as a component that enables sustainable performance.
+Guided by this perspective, she has made mental preparation a cornerstone of her career.
 Amid long travel schedules, intense tournament calendars, and the physical toll of professional sport, she has embraced mental resilience as a top priority.
-Mental preparation is not confined to match days but has become a year-round area of focused work.
+Mental preparation is not confined to match days but has become a year-round training area.

 Off-Court Elements